KShivendu/talks/reranking/presentation.md

 ![bg right:30% 90%](./imgs/bi-vs-cross-encoders.png)

-* BGE FlagEmbedding reranker does well (like their embeddings)
+* BGE FlagEmbedding rerankers do well (like their embeddings)
 * Can be finetuned
 * ```python
   from FlagEmbedding import FlagReranker